 The Jokers In The Academe

-I worked in 8 different schools in the Philippines, in 6 as a full-timer and in 2 as a part-timer.
-Here in South Korea, where I am teaching now is my 2nd university.
+I worked in eight different schools in the Philippines, in six as a full-timer and in two as a part-timer.
+Here in South Korea, where I am teaching now is my second university.
+I stayed a year in the first one and now I’m on my way to completing my fifth year where I transferred.

 Go back to the previous paragraph and count the number of academic institutions where I worked.